lean-tom/lean-tom/README.md

 ---

 ### 🛠️ Status
 I am a non-expert currently learning the ropes of Mathlib.
 I am always mindful of concerns regarding the "flood of low-quality AI-generated code" and am striving to produce work that truly contributes to the community.
-I highly welcome any feedback or advice on my refactoring process via Zulip or GitHub Issues.
+I highly welcome any feedback or advice on my refactoring process via Zulip.